 Polar Bears and Ice Landscapes of Eastern Greenland

-- March 12th, 2025 - March 22nd, 2024
+- March 12th, 2024 - March 21st, 2024

-- Spaces Left: 3 (Maximum 4 Photographers)
+- Spaces Left: SOLD OUT!
+(Maximum 4 Photographers)

 Against a Tapestry of Frozen Seas and Ice Clad Mountains, we journey deep into one of the last vestiges of Arctic Wilderness, the home of the Inuit.

 During this expedition, we will travel by traditional dog sled across the vast frozen fjords of Scoresby Sund, the world's most extensive fjord system, and over ice-clad mountains and through snowy alpine passes in Jameson Land.
 Here, the landscape is heavily glaciated, and we will also encounter icebergs trapped in the frozen sea; these fortresses of ice tower above us as we pass by.
 We are constantly watching for Musk Ox herds and Polar Bears as our expedition follows the traditional hunting route of Inuits and their dog teams since early Eskimo inhabitants.
 The scale of the landscape here in this pristine environment is overpowering.
 It is also home to the Arctic Fox, Arctic Hare, Gyrfalcon, Snow Bunting, Ptarmigan, and Ringed Seals, a delicacy of the Polar Bear when out hunting.
 During March, we will have an excellent chance to experience the Aurora Borealis, illuminating the nighttime skies above us as we camp on the ice with sled dogs surrounding our encampment.
 In addition to our nights under canvas, we will take every opportunity to enjoy an evening at one of the huts established by hunters alongside the shores of Jameson Land, where we’ll enjoy a night of cooking and storytelling.